palletorsson/cryptogam/sketchfab/tutorial/step_1/README.md

 ```
 ### Edges of an empty window
-- If you open on the index.html file i a web browser you should see an the edges of an empty window.
+- If you open on the index.html file i a web browser you should see the edges of an empty window.

 ### Proceed to step 2
 https://github.com/palletorsson/cryptogam/tree/master/sketchfab/tutorial/step_2